hpi-schul-cloud/schulcloud-calendar/wiki/future-work.md

 There are two applications where automated jobs are tendering:

 - Update of an external calendar feeds
-- Check for waiting notifications

 The central Schul-Cloud-Service will be in charge to update external feeds.
 For this we offer routes that can be used to modify feeds.
 The Schul-Cloud-Service can forward feed changes (delete, edit, add) directly to the calendar service.

 The general concept will look like the following: The Calendar-Service offers one route for updates that need to be performed on a subscription.
 This route can be called periodically by the central Schul-Cloud-Service.
 This handling is advantageous for the architecture, because it is possible to run the Cron-Job in a separate docker container.
 So multiple instances of the Calender-Service can be started without having the problem of handling the according Cron-Jobs directly.
 Since the Schul-Cloud shall be used for whole Germany it is likely that there will be multiple instances of the services.
 With the help of a load balancer it is possible to handle all instances fairly and synchronously.

 Events of external feeds will be saved within the Calendar-Service.
 Therefore the external calendar needs to be retrieved.
 The belogning events can then be parsed and inserted with the existing functions.

-There is a Notifications-Service which notifies users about upcoming events as well as other information from the Schul-Cloud.
-To enable this in time, the Schul-Cloud-Service periodically checks the database for pending notifications.
-The time interval is thereby flexible and can for example be set by a URL parameter.
-If a notification occurs during the given period, it is forwarded accordingly.

 ## Route: Share